suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 # Simplify

-- Since `theCountChanged` is now an anonymous inline function we can remove the name.
+- Since `theCountChanged` is now an anonymous inline function, we can remove the name.

 ```js
 useEffect(